-At December 31, 2023 and 2022, the assessment of legal claims in civil proceedings, excluding those with remote probability, totaled COP 5,931, respectively.
-These contingent proceedings are currently in a phase in which their outcome is uncertain, and legal counsel has not assigned a probability that would enable their recognition.
+At December 31, 2024 and 2023, the assessment of legal claims in civil proceedings, excluding those with remote probability, totaled COP 2,781 and COP 5,931, respectively.
+These contingent procedures are still at a stage in which their outcome is uncertain, and the legal area has not yet assigned a probability that would enable their recognition.